print

 Pliny the Younger

-Pliny the younger was a Roman author who at one time served as governor of Bithynia in Asia Minor.
+Gaius Plinius Caecilius Secundus, (61 AD – ca. 112 AD): better known as Pliny the Younger, was a Roman author who at one time served as governor of Bithynia in Asia Minor.
 He was concerned about the rapid growth of Christianity and its potential for threatening the beliefs of Rome.
-Because of this, he wrote the emperor to explain how he interrogated those he believed were Christians.
-Pliny related that if those he interrogated would not worship the emperor, he would have them executed.
-In some cases, he would torture them to gather information about the emerging Christian movement.
-In one such case, he tortured two deaconesses and wrote to the emperor concerning the information he had gathered.
+Because of this, he wrote the emperor Trajan to explain how he interrogated those he believed were Christians.
+Pliny related that if those he interrogated were not Christians they would recite an invocation to the gods and worship a statue of Trajan.
+This was done to prove their loyalty to Rome and their rejection of the emerging faith.

 They [the Christians] were in the habit of meeting on a certain fixed day before it was light, when they sang in alternate verses of a hymn to Christ, as to a god, and bound themselves by a solemn oath, not to any wicked deeds, but never to commit any fraud, theft or adultery, never to falsify their word, nor deny a trust when they should be called upon to deliver it up; after which it was their custom to separate, and then reassemble to partake of food - but food of an ordinary and innocent kind.
 (The Tenth Book of Pliny’s Letters)